elkingarcia11/transaction-tracker-python/README.md

 `pip install pymongo`

 2. Configure the `.ini` file:
-Create a configuration `.ini` file with sensitive information such as database connection details.
+Create a configuration `.ini` file with sensitive information such as local database connection details.

+3. Configure the `keys/credentials.json` file with sensitive information such as cloud database connection details.

 ## Usage